fonero-project/fonero-horizon/docs/reference/resources/operation.md

 ### Manage Offer

-A "Manage Offer" operation can create, update or delete an offer to trade assets in the Stellar network.
+A "Manage Offer" operation can create, update or delete an offer to trade assets in the Fonero network.
 It specifies an issuer, a price and amount of a given asset to buy or sell.